mi-erasmusmc/ets-rosetta-stone-ui/README.md

 Set the url for the eTransafe Rosetta Stone back-end in the .env file

-From the project directory, you can run `npm start` This runs the app in development mode.
+From the project directory, you can run `npm run dev` This runs the app in development mode.
-Open [http://localhost:4200](http://localhost:4200) to view it in the browser.
+Open [http://localhost:5173](http://localhost:4200) to view it in the browser.
 The page reloads when you make edits.

-`npm run build` builds the app for production to the `build` folder.\
+`npm run build` builds the app for production to the `dist` folder.\
 It bundles React in production mode and optimizes the build for the best performance.

 ### DOCKER